 Professional Darwinists, as natural scientists, are perhaps particularly unsuited as a group to objectively and logically assess the evidence for their namesake's plagiarizing science fraud.
 There is, obviously, the first great handicap they carry, which is that Darwinists are named for the man they would try to objectively investigate.
 More so, however, is the problem that these scholars repeatedly confuse Darwin's private notebooks and letters as some kind of objective fossil record of what he did or did not do or know.

 Darwin - like all of us - was no robot.
 Consequently, he did not write down or record everything he did or knew.
 Darwinists themselves know this - when it suits them - because they know that Darwin never could tell his publisher - who demanded to know - where exactly he found the term 'natural selection' in the literature.
 Darwin could only write. fallaciously, that the term was in abundant use in the literature.
 Moreover, Darwin's Darwinists even refer to some of Darwin's most important private documents as his "torn apart notebooks".
 And many have remarked on the extent to which letters in the Darwin archive are simple "missing".
 In reality, it is no secret that much of Darwin's correspondence - and letters he received - are "missing".
 Wallace's original Ternate paper is "missing".
 Darwin tore his own notebooks apart and ripped out many pages from his notebooks.
 What those pages contained we will never know.
 Darwin habitually rendered whole sections of his own handwriting illegible by scribbling over it.
 Relying therefore on the insensible argument that what survives of Darwin's letters and notebooks show that he slowly and independently of Matthew's prior published book discovered the bombshell hypothesis of natural selection is just plain silly.
 Darwinists do themselves a great intellectual disservice by relying upon such daft-as-a-brush reasoning as some kind of strong evidence that their namesake arrived at the theory of natural selection independently of Matthew, because we now newly know that both Darwin and Wallace were influenced and facilitated pre-1858 by naturalists who they knew - who they said were a great influence upon them - who had cited Matthew's 1831 book, containing the full theory of natural selection, in the literature before 1858 (Chambers) and by another other (Blyth) whose editor (Loudon) had reviewed it and remarked on its originality on the topic of "the origin of species" and by Wallace's own Sarawak paper editor Selby.
-The same Selby whose article was also in the journal owned and edited by Loudon and read by Darwin with great interest, and who sat with Darwin on various scientific committees many times pre 1858 and had both Darwin's father and his great friend Jenyns as house guests - where Matthew's book sat in his library, having been purchased for him in 1840 by the great and influential naturalist Jardine - no less.
+The same Selby whose article was also in the journal owned and edited by Loudon and read by Darwin with great interest, and who sat with Darwin on various scientific committees many times pre 1858 and had both Darwin's father and Darwin's great friend Jenyns as house guests - where Matthew's book sat in his library, having been purchased for him in 1840 by the great and influential naturalist Jardine - no less.
 Jardine who, by the way, co-owned the journal that published Blyth's and Selby's influential articles!

 To be kind, the least we can say now is that any Darwinists claiming in their namesake's defense that this new evidence is weak are being irrational.
 In the name of reason, the new evidence is so strong it logically renders all previous evidence for Darwin's and Wallace's so called dual "independent" discoveries of Matthew's prior published hypothesis not just weak but completely insensible.